Honda CMX500 S Edition Cruiser 2022

 The crankcases use centrifugally cast thin-walled sleeves.
 Their internal design reduces the ‘pumping’ losses that can occur with a 180° phased firing order.
 A deep oil sump holds 3.2L.
 Slick to use up or down the six-speed gearbox is designed to offer effortless changes, especially around town.
-For 2020, a new assist-and-slipper clutch makes the shift even smoother, while reducing clutch lever operation load by 30%.
+A new assist-and-slipper clutch makes the shift even smoother, while reducing clutch lever operation load by 30%.

 The 2-1 exhaust scrubs spent gases in its catalyzer, which then speeds them through its first chamber into the second resonator chamber.
 A new LAF sensor and improvements to the 120mm diameter ‘shotgun’ style muffler help the Rebel reach Euro5 compliance.
 The sound produced has a heavy-duty pulsing feel that fits the torque delivery

 - 471cc, eight-valve, liquid-cooled parallel-twin engine with strong bottom-end torque and a smooth, linear power delivery.

 - The cylinder head uses roller rocker arms; shim-type valve adjustment allows them to be light, for lower valve-spring load and reduced friction.

 - A silent (SV Chain) cam chain, with the surface of its pins treated with Vanadium to reduce friction through its increased protection against dust.
 Inlet-valve diameter is 26.0mm with exhaust-valve diameter of 21.5mm.